ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 ## Conclusions and FAQ

-If you got this far, you've hopefully gotten a better idea of what is going on when your node bootstraps!
-Here's a few frequently asked questions we receive about bootstrapping.
+If you got this far, you've hopefully gotten a better idea of what's going on when your node bootstraps.
+Here's a few frequently asked questions about bootstrapping.

 ### How Can I Get the ETA for Node Bootstrap?